 You may pay income tax on your pension.
 If you live in Scotland you will pay the Scottish Rate of income tax.
 This is indicated by an 'S' at the beginning of your tax code.

 Any questions about your tax code must be directed to HMRC in the first instance.
-The Fund can only use the tax code HMRC provide us.
+The Fund can only use the tax code HMRC provide us with.

 When you first retire your pension will be taxed using the tax code on your P45.
 HMRC will then issue a 'Notice of Coding' shortly after your retirement, confirming your new tax code.
 They will also issue you an Income Return form for you to complete.
 Note that if we do not receive a P45 from your employer, we will use the emergency tax code 0T.